Xia dynasty: Economic status

-Traditional narratives describe the Xia as enjoying prosperity in agriculture.
-The Analects contends that Yu the Great devoted himself to irrigation, improving the drainage system for cultivating crops.
-The texts also say that the people of Xia was gifted in producing alcohol, with the notable legendary figure of Du Kang who is usually identified with Shao Kang.
-The population was described to have had vegetables and rice as the staple crop, and meat was usually reserved for sacrifices.
+Traditional narratives describe the Xia as enjoying prosperity in agriculture; the Analects describe how Yu the Great devoted himself to irrigation, improving the drainage system for cultivating crops.
+The texts also say that the people of Xia were gifted in producing alcohol, thanks to the notable legendary figure of Du Kang who is usually identified with Shao Kang (traditionally associated with the invention of alcohol).
+The population was described as having vegetables and rice as staple crops, with meat usually reserved for sacrifices.
 Additionally, manufacture of goods and trade with outside tribes flourished.
 The site at Erlitou contains many metallic fragments, suggesting that the time assigned to the Xia was characterized by bronze metallurgy.

 During Yu the Great's controlling of the floods, he renewed the transportation system.
 Sima Qian wrote in his Records of the Grand Historian that Yu used carriages to travel on land, boats to travel on rivers, sleds to travel on mud, and horses to cross the mountains.
 He surveyed the lands and opened up routes through geographical locations so that tributes from tribal chiefs to the Xia would be more convenient.
 He organized people to build roads connecting the Nine Provinces, helping to improve tributary and economic relations between the tribes.
 Traditional texts record that the transport system of the Xia clan extended at least 500 – 600 li horizontally and 300 – 400 li vertically.
 The Guoyu also records that the Xia dynasty ordered the roads to be opened up in the 9th month, the bridges to be finished in the 10th month.

 Population estimates

-Although the existence of the Xia dynasty remains unproven and we have no population records from the Bronze Age, scholars have attempted to estimate its population by projecting backwards from known populations 1500 years later.
+Although the existence of the Xia dynasty remains unproven and there are no population records from the Bronze Age, scholars have attempted to estimate its population by projecting backwards from known populations 1500 years later.
 The Book of the Later Han quotes Huangfu Mi's work Diwang Shiji, which claims that when Yu the Great finished establishing the Nine Provinces, the total population was 13,553,923 individuals; however, this number is highly speculative because Huangfu Mi reached his conclusion by extrapolating from demographic statuses of the Qin, Han, Jin dynasties.
 Modern Chinese scholars estimated the Xia's population by employing records from ancient texts.
-Records have it that when Tai Kang established Lun as his capital, the settlement had about one lu, which was 500 people according to Du Yu, and this number includes only soldiers.
+Records have it that when Tai Kang established Lun as his capital, the settlement had about 500 soldiers (one lu according to Du Yu).
 Modifying the figures and adding other types of people, Song Zhenhao postulated that this supposed city had between 1500 and 2500 individuals by the time of Tai Kang, a number he classified as medium.
 Estimating the number of populous cities, Song finally calculated the result of over 2 million.
 Wang Yumin, using description of demography during the reign of Emperor Shun who directly preceded the Xia, concluded that the population of the dynasty was around 2.1 million.